npm/cli/docs/content/configuring-npm/folders.md

 prevented.

-Another optimization can be made by installing dependencies at the highest level possible, below the localized "target" folder.
+Another optimization can be made by installing dependencies at the highest level possible, below the localized "target" folder (hoisting).
+Since version 5, npm hoists dependencies by default.

 #### Example